B-UMMI/ReMatCh/README.md

  - _GNU Awk_ (optional) (normally found in Linux OS) (for SRA interaction)

 ## Installation
-ReMatCh is a standalone python script and does not require any installation.
+ReMatCh is a standalone Python script and does not require any installation.
 Simply clone the git repository:

     git clone https://github.com/B-UMMI/ReMatCh.git